-An Alaska non-compete agreement is a contract between an employer and employees designed to restrict an employee’s ability to take sensitive information with them if they go to a competing company.
+An Alaska Non-Compete Agreement is a contract between an employer and employees designed to restrict employees’ ability to take sensitive information if they go to a competing company.

-Alaska is generally skeptical of non-compete agreements because they could limit a worker’s ability to change jobs.
+Alaska is generally skeptical of non-compete agreements because they could limit workers’ ability to change jobs.
 However, non-compete agreements are allowed in specific situations.

 Alaska courts have generally favored non-compete agreements that are narrow in scope and short in duration.
-A non-compete is more likely to succeed in Alaska if it is very specific about what is and is not allowed, and if the duration of the non-compete is relatively short.
-Alaskan courts tend to err on the side of the worker in legal disputes.
+A non-compete is more likely to succeed in Alaska if it is particular about what is and is not allowed and if the duration of the non-compete is relatively short.
+Alaskan courts tend to err on the worker’s side in legal disputes.